 The Fijian archipelago sits in the Pacific Ocean, 1,300 miles north east of New Zealand, and benefits from spectacular scenery, a temperate climate and friendly locals.
-These attributes draw visitors from across the world, and for a number of reasons; whether it’s for a relaxing holiday, a stop on a round the world stop off, a romantic getaway or doing something more beneficial.
-The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches or enjoy the adventure on a lifetime.
+These attributes draw visitors from across the world, and for a number of reasons; whether it’s for a relaxing holiday, a stop on a round the world stop off, a romantic getaway or general tourism.
+The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches and enjoy the experience on a lifetime.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Fiji.

 Get information, tips, itineraries and inspiration for visiting Fiji.